igoramadas/expresser/README.md

 The Firewall module is handled automatically by the App module.
 If you want to disable it, set the `Settings.Firewall.enabled` settings to false.

+### Imaging
+*   Wrapper for imagemagick.
+*   Easy conversion between multiple image types.

+The Imaging module depends on ImageMagick so please make sure you have it installed on your server before using this module.

 ### Logger
+*   Simple info, warn and error logging methods.
-*   Suppports logging to Logentries (http://logentries.com) and Loggly (http://loggly.com).
+*   Suppports logging to local files, Logentries (http://logentries.com) and Loggly (http://loggly.com).

+By default no transports are enabled, so the Logger will log to the console only.
+To enable logging to local files, set `Settings.Logger.Local.enabled` to true and make sure to have write access to the path set on the `Settings.Path.logsDir`.

-To enable a logging service, simply set its settings on `Settings.Logger`.
-If you don't set any settings for Logentries and Loggly, the Logger module will log to the console only.
+To enable a remote logging service, simply set its token and access keys on `Settings.Logger` settings and set `enabled` to true.

 ### Mail
 *   Supports sending emails via SMTP using optional authentication and SSL/TLS.